dataquir/documents/_build/html/_sources/search_service.txt

 Synonyms
 --------
-In `Synonyms` section you can define synoonym-sets for your search engine.
+In `Synonyms` section you can define synonym-sets for your search engine.